 IX.b.
-External practicum placements
+External Practicum Placements

 External practicum placements (a.k.a., "externships"; clinical training experiences that occur in community settings rather than the Psychology Services Center) may be an appropriate next step in student training during the 4th or 5th years, depending upon the student's progress in coursework and research, as well as the student's other sources of funding.
-External placements usually require at least a two-day commitment per week.
+Our program has adopted a policy that we will only participate in developing and offering externship opportunities with sites that provide placements with a maximum of 16 hours.
+The purpose of the policy is twofold: (a) to formalize and standardize policies with externship sites so that individual students are not placed in the position of needing to negotiate with supervisors; and (b) to protect students' time.
+In the rare case when the student's training needs require more than 16 weekly hours of externship, the student must discuss this with their advisor and ADCT and obtain their approval.

 Students may secure paid or unpaid positions to do research or clinical work at facilities other than the PSC.
 Payment is only in lieu of a graduate assistantship-not to supplement other funding and must occur formally through standard university mechanisms.
-A student who already is employed through a TA, RA or has a fellowship cannot accept another paid position unless there are unusual circumstances and an exception is made by the clinical faculty.
+A student who already is employed through a TA, RA or has a fellowship cannot accept another paid position during the academic year unless there are unusual circumstances and an exception is made by the clinical faculty.
+As noted above, obtaining any paid placement requires advance approval and may not be possible for all students.
+Most externships are still offered as unpaid experiences at this time.

-STUDENTS MUST HAVE THE PERMISSION OF THEIR ADVISOR before pursing external practicum placements of ANY KIND (even shorter time commitments that require less only a few hours a week).
-In addition, student MUST inform the ADCT of their training plans.
+STUDENTS MUST HAVE THE PERMISSION OF THEIR ADVISOR before pursing external practicum placements of ANY KIND (even shorter time commitments that require only a few hours a week).
+In addition, students MUST inform the ADCT of their training plans.
 The ADCT is the "point person" for external training and needs to be aware in any case.
 Students will be permitted to participate in external placement for a period up to one year (subject to the approval from the research/clinical advisor and, as required, the DCT).